-Continuation of Painting I with greater emphasis on developing independent
+Continuation of Painting I with greater emphasis on developing independent projects and personal objectives.

-ART\ 161 CERAMICS I
+ART 161 CERAMICS I

 Beginning course stressing hand-built techniques, design of shapes, glazing, and throwing on the potter's wheel.
 Functional and non-functional ceramic forms will be studied and developed by the student. -